xadlien/python-teaching-environment/README.md

 # Python Teaching Environment
 ## Description
 This repository holds the necessary code to initialize a python teaching environment in digital ocean.
-More work needs to be done to have ansible distribute class files.
 ## Setup
 ### Update Some Values
 There are two things that need to be checked before running.